bml3mk5/L3KanjiRom/README.md

-# L3KanjiRom
-Kanji ROM Card for HITACHI BASIC MASTER LEVEL3
+# Kanji ROM Card for HITACHI BASIC MASTER LEVEL3

+This is my original Kanji ROM Card for HITACHI BASIC MASTER LEVEL3.

+## Used Tools

+* KiCAD Version 5